NasKar2/freenas-backup-wordpress/README.md

 - BACKUP_NAME: The name of the backup file.
 Defaults to `<JAIL_NAME>.tar.gz`.
 - DB_NAME: The name of your WordPress database.
 Defaults to `wordpress`.
 - DB_SQL: The SQL file used used to backup/restore your WordPress database.
 Defaults to `wordpress.sql`.
 - MAX_NUM_BACKUPS: The maximum number of backups to keep.
-Will default to 2.
-If set to 0 the backups will be unlimited.
+If not set will be unlimited.

 Some examples follow: